-It’s time to put together the Best scented candles for Men in 2019 list.
+It’s time to put together review of the Best scented candles for Men in 2019 list.
 I’ll stick to affordable brands f candles for men here.
 I feel like there are so many lists and suggestions out there of these luxury candles and we could use a cheap or rather affordable candles list as well.
 I also feel like most lists for best candles for men out there are pretty old and we can have some fun and put together a brand new 2019 list.

 Scented candles can be great gifts for men as long as you pick the right scent.